 - Keep eggs away from other foods, both when they are in the shell and after you have cracked them.

-- Always wash and dry your hands thoroughly after touching eggs or working with them.
+- Always wash your hands thoroughly with warm water and soap and then dry them after touching eggs or working with them.

 - Clean surfaces, dishes and utensils thoroughly, using warm soapy water, after working with eggs.

 - Don't use eggs with damaged shells, because dirt or bacteria might have got inside them.